topo-gps/ios-manual/en/waypoints/searching_waypoints.rst

    *Modifying a filter.*

 In the section 'Waypoint location' you can change the properties of the location filter.
+In the example above it is set to 'All waypoints within 10 km of your current location'.
 The slider can be moved to determine the maximal distance of shown waypoints to a specific point.
 Below the slider, the point is displayed.
-In the example above this is the current location.
 If you tap it, you could change the current point to:

 - *Everywhere*: There is no filtering on location.
 - *Current location*: Only waypoints within a certain distance of the current location are shown.